gummy-bear-search/gbs/docs/API.md

 ## Authentication

-Currently, Gummy Search does not require authentication.
+Currently, Gummy Bear Search does not require authentication.
 All endpoints are publicly accessible.

 ## Content Types